qawolf/qawolf/docs/docs/api.md

 - default: `false`

 Prevent the browser from closing to help with debugging an error.
 Open the [Chrome DevTools Console](https://developers.google.com/web/tools/chrome-devtools/console) to see logs from QA Wolf.
 Run `qaw_find()` in the console to re-run the last find.

+### QAW_DISABLE_VIDEO_ARTIFACT

+- default: `false`

+Disable capturing a video / gif of the test.
+This is useful if you are a linux user and you want to interact with the browser locally and store other artifacts (logs, etc).
+If you are on linux and set QAW_ARTIFACT_PATH but do not disable the video artifact, it will put the browser on a virtual display to capture it so you will not be able to interact with it.

 ### QAW_HEADLESS